 More than two million citizens were carrying pictures of the dead monarch –weeping, chanting and praying for him, while some fainted and were taken by ambulance.

 Omar Saghi, a political scientist said in a previous interview that the majority of young adults “grew up in the last years of his reign.
-Hassan II primarily represents their childhood and adolescence.”
+King Hassan II primarily represents their childhood and adolescence.”

 Psychologist Assia Akesbi said that Moroccans were fascinated with their King’s charisma and showmanship.

 She went on to add that he loved making speeches and holding press conferences.
-“Today, the Internet is full of videos of Hassan II.
+“Today, the Internet is full of videos of King Hassan II.
 Most of them depict a King at the peak of his power, mastering interviews and confident in his speeches.”

 “Internet users who leave comments are generally touched by his authority, which they seem to miss,” she explained.

-“I remember a spontaneous response made by a young 36-year-old woman when asked why she missed Hassan II.
+“I remember a spontaneous response made by a young 36-year-old woman when asked why she missed King Hassan II.
 The young woman replied, ‘I love him.
 He was the one that suited our Morocco.’
-She also recalled foreign interviews when Hassan II had shown his ability to give quick comebacks.
+She also recalled foreign interviews when King Hassan II had shown his ability to give quick comebacks.
 She knew by heart and quoted some famous responses of the deceased King,” Assia Akesbi concluded.

 © Morocco World News.
 All Rights Reserved.
 This material may not be published, rewritten or redistributed without permission